HomeCyberBustDon't Get Hooked: How to Spot And Stop Phishing Scams πŸš«πŸ“§

 But where did this crafty tactic originate?
 The term “phishing” is believed to have been coined in the 1990s, and it was an evolution of the word “fishing”, aptly capturing the idea of throwing out bait and waiting for a bite.

-Through persuasive and believable narratives, combined with seemingly authentic website interfaces or email templates, scammers enhance their chances of success, making it seemingly impossible to spot spam – particularly in the heat of the moment.
-They play on emotions such as fear, urgency, or even greed to drive swift action without second-guessing.
+Through persuasive and believable narratives, combined with seemingly authentic website interfaces or email templates, scammers increase their chances of success, making it difficult to spot spam – particularly in the heat of the moment.
+They play on emotions such as fear, urgency, or even greed to drive swift action without second-guessing.Β

 In a world where digital interactions are increasingly common, the art of phishing has been refined and diversified, making it an ever-present threat in our online engagements.